HPSCTerrSys/eCLM_static_file_workflow/README.md

 - ESMF-Mesh
 - CF-convention-file

-SCRIP is a very old format not maintained anymore but is still the most effective solution. it can be easily created with curvilinear_to_SCRIP from NCL.
+SCRIP is a very old format not maintained anymore but is still the most effective solution. it can be easily created with `curvilinear_to_SCRIP` from NCL.
 Unfortunately, NCL is also not maintained anymore, so this could lead to problems in the future.

 ESMF-Mesh files are able to describe unstructured grids.
-A solution to create them is again found in a CTSM branch: `subset_mesh_dask` under `tools/site_and_regional/mesh_maker.py` I had to rewrite part of the script for it to accept 2d lat / lon.
+You can create the gridfile with [a script](mkmapgrids/scrip_mesh.py).
+You need to install the Python packages numpy, xarray and dask-expr for this.
+The script was modified from `mesh_maker.py` from the CTSM repository to accept 2D lon / lat.
 The main caveat is that the resulting surface files are in 1D which makes them harder to handle.

 ESMF is able to basically handle any netcdf-file that follows the CF-conventions version 1.6 and includes lat /lon values and corners.
 Still, it is not the easy to correctly produce a correct description.
 I had the most success by mapping any grid to the desired grid by ncremap.
 NCO then produces lat and lon values and the vertices according to the CF-convention.
 However, I had to manually correct the grid corners at the most outer northside.

 At the moment SCRIP generation is easiest with ncl.
-In `mkmapgrids/` you find produce_scrip_from `griddata.ncl`.
+In `mkmapgrids/` you find `produce_scrip_from_griddata.ncl`.
 To use it you need a netcdf file with the lat/lon centers in 2D.
 It is not necessary to provide the corners because the internal routine of ncl seems to calculate them correctly for the later steps.
 Adapt the input in `produce_scrip_from_griddata.ncl` to your gridfile and execute:

 ```
 ncl produce_scrip_from_griddata.ncl